Institutional Reach & Reputation

 They don't reliably reach the families who need to hear from you most.

 First-generation families.
 Multilingual households.
 Parents working multiple jobs who aren't monitoring apps between shifts.
 These families aren't disengaged from their children's education; they're disengaged from platforms.
 For many of them, a letter that arrives at home is the only school communication that registers as official.
-It's how serious things used to arrive.
-It's still how serious things land.

 Physical school communications don't require an account login, a remembered password, a notification setting that hasn't been disabled.
 They require a mailbox.
 And they stay — on the counter, on the fridge, in the drawer where important papers go — in a way that portal notifications simply don't.